ncatlab/nlab-content/pages/5/4/7/0/745/content.md

 * there is a functor $H_D\colon (f/g)\rightarrow D$ which sends each object $(c,d,\alpha)$ to $d$, and each pair $(\beta,\gamma)$ to $\gamma$.

 While these are _intuitively_ the simplest ways one can think of to obtain a functor from the comma category to the source categories of the defining cospan, there is also a _categorical_ justification for singling out $H_C$ and $H_D$: these functors are the two projection morphisms of an associated 2-categorical pullback.
-See the next section for more.
+See [this section](#AsA2Limit) for more.